timvandermeij/mobile-radio-tomography/README.md

   Ensure you have the correct version of `pip` with `pip --version`, or use `pip2` instead.

-  Use `pip install --user` to install the following packages, sorted by purpose:
+  Use `pip install --user <package>` to install each of the following packages, sorted by purpose:
   * General packages:
     * matplotlib
     * NumPy